NextechSystems/selectapidocspub/source/includes/r4/_smartAppAuthorization.md

 	* Additionally, if a System-level application needs to access Bulk FHIR export functionality, follow the client-specific guidance in the [FHIR Bulk Data Access (Flat FHIR, STU 1.0.1) specification](http://hl7.org/fhir/uv/bulkdata/STU1.0.1/) specification and the [System apps](#system-apps) section of this page's documentation for guidance.

 ### Registration ###
 In order create a SMART application that can access FHIR resources from the Nextech API, the application must first be registered with Nextech, and issued required authentication information.
-Visit [here](http://landing.nextech.com/developers-portal-registration-form) to fill out a registration form for your app.
+Visit [here](http://landing.nextech.com/developers-portal-registration-form) for the application registration form.
 There are a few different pieces of information that will need to be provided to Nextech upon app registration, which vary depending on the SMART app's use case:

-- The name of the practice that utilizes Nextech software that you would like your app to integrate with
+* The name of the application
-- The name of your app
+* If the application is a **public** or **confidential** client.
+* A list of Redirect URIs of URLs the user is allowed to be redirected back to following authentication.
+  * This is not required for SMART Backend Services.
+* Which of the following types of applications is being registered
-- A brief description of your app
+  * A patient app
-- Whether or not your app is capable of securely storing a secret
-- Whether your app is web-based
+  * A practitioner app operating solely in a practitioner context
+  * A practitioner app operating solely in a patient context
+  * A practitioner app operating in both a practitioner and a patient context
-- Whether your app going to be used by patients, practitioners, or if it's instead a secure background service with no user interaction
+  * A secure SMART Backend Service with no user interaction
-  - If the app is going to be used by practitioners, you will need to specify whether the app needs to provide the practitioner access to all patient data, or just a single patient at a time
-  - Additionally, practitioner apps will need to provide a "launch URL" (see [here](https://www.hl7.org/fhir/smart-app-launch/1.0.0/index.html#ehr-launch-sequence) for more details) that the app can be launched from
+    * The application **must** be **confidential** if it is a SMART Backend Service
+* If the application is a practitioner application the following must also be provided:
+  * A "Launch URL" (see the [SMART App Launch Framework](https://www.hl7.org/fhir/smart-app-launch/1.0.0/index.html#ehr-launch-sequence) documentation for more details)
+  * An EHR Launch Description that will be displayed in the Nextech EHR UI for practice staff use.
+* If the application is browser-based the following must also be provided:
+  * The allowed origin address that the application will make calls to the Nextech API from for [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)
+* If the application is a backend service the following must also be provided:
+  * A TLS 1.2 protected URL to the public JWK Set utilized by the application for JWT (JSON Web Key) credential signing must be provided.
+See the [SMART Backend Services: Authorization Guide](http://hl7.org/fhir/uv/bulkdata/STU1.0.1/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys) documentation for more details.
+  * The Portal Practice ID of the practice the client will communicate with.

+### Public and Confidential Clients ###
-If your app is capable of securely storing a secret, it is considered to be a **confidential** client, and will be issued a client secret, along with a client ID, after the Nextech app registration process has completed, both of which must be used to authenticate with the Nextech authorization server.
-If your app is not capable of securely storing a secret, then it is considered to be a **public** client, and will only be issued a client ID after the Nextech app registration process has completed. **NOTE:** Since Nextech requires the use of [PKCE](https://tools.ietf.org/html/rfc7636) (see the "PKCE" section of this documentation below, or the provided RFC link, for more details), native apps CAN store refresh tokens, despite being "public" clients, but such apps must still take other available additional security precautions (secure on-device storage, for example) when storing refresh tokens.
+If the application is capable of securely storing a secret, it is considered to be a **confidential** client, and will be issued a client secret, along with a client ID, after the Nextech app registration process has completed.
+Both of which must be used to authenticate with the Nextech authorization server. **NOTE:** This secret value will only be received once: Make sure the **Client Secret** is securely stored and maintained; Nextech **will not** be able to provide this secret value again once registration has completed.

+If the application is not capable of securely storing a secret, then it is considered to be a **public** client, and will only be issued a client ID after the Nextech app registration process has completed. **NOTE:** Because Nextech requires the use of [PKCE](https://tools.ietf.org/html/rfc7636) (see the "PKCE" section of this documentation below, or the provided RFC link, for more details), native apps CAN store refresh tokens, despite being "public" clients.
+Such apps **must** properly secure such refresh tokens when stored.
-If your app is browser based you will need to include an allowed origin address, representing the origin that the app will be making calls from, in your registration form, so that your app does not encounter [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) issues when it tries to talk to the Nextech authorization server.

-Finally, if your app is a system/backend service app that requires no user interaction then it **must** be a confidential client, and you must provide a TLS 1.2 protected URL to the public JWK (JSON Web Key) Set utilized by the system app for JWT credential signing.
-See [here](http://hl7.org/fhir/uv/bulkdata/STU1.0.1/authorization/index.html#registering-a-smart-backend-service-communicating-public-keys) for more details.
+Examples of confidential clients include:

+* Web apps where a secure backend server exists, and this server is what is used handle the code exchange with the Nextech authorization server
+* Mobile apps where a secure backend server exists, and this server is what is used handle the code exchange with the Nextech authorization server

 Examples of public clients include:

-- Native mobile apps where the app is installed on a user's device and does not have a separate secure backend server (aside from the FHIR server that it calls into).
+* Native mobile apps where the app is installed on a user's device and does not have a separate secure backend server (aside from the FHIR server that it calls into).
 If a client secret were stored on a device like this, a malicious user could theoretically decompile the application and retrieve it
-- Single page web apps.
+* Single page web apps.
 Users have access to the source code of such an app, so a client secret cannot be securely stored

-Examples of confidential clients include:
-- Web apps where a secure backend server exists, and this server is what is used handle the code exchange with the Nextech authorization server
-- Mobile apps where a secure backend server exists, and this server is what is used handle the code exchange with the Nextech authorization server

 ## Supported SMART on FHIR app types ##
 There are three different types of SMART apps that Nextech supports for communicating with the Nextech API: